stevemussmann/GTseqTools/README.md

 Program for filtering GTseq genotype data, conducting data quality assessment, and converting to various file formats.

 ## Citation
 A manuscript is in preparation that will describe the program.
+For now, please cite this github repository if you use this software.
 The citation here will be updated once published:

-Mussmann, Steven M. 2026.
-GTseqTools: reproducible and transparent methods for filtering GTseq matrices *in prep*
+`Mussmann, Steven M. 2026.
+GTseqTools: reproducible and transparent methods for filtering GTseq matrices *in prep*`

-For now, please cite this github repository if you use this software.

 ## Python Version Compatibility and Dependencies
 This program has been tested with Python = 3.14 but it should be compatible with Python >= 3.8 (Syntax is used that was first introduced to Python in v3.8).